eiguren/intw/tutorials/siesta-intw/Tutorial.md

 ### Band structure calculation with SIESTA

-First, lets check the `silicon.fdf` input file:
+First, let's take a look at the input `silicon.fdf` file where the system and the different calculation parameters are specified:

 - System name and label: